Last updated on August 8, 2020

 Payments Decrease Over Time!

-Truth: They say a $1,000 payment is $750 after 10 years (inflation), and since you’ll earn more in the future, the payments will be a lower % of your total monthly take home.
-The truth is inflation hasn’t budged and wages aren’t going up.
+Truth: They say a $1,000 payment is only $750 after 10 years (inflation), and since you’ll earn more in the future, the payments will be a lower % of your total monthly take home.

-Truth: Borrowing against your house is like a cash advance on your credit card.
-And banks love when you refinance because it sets the clock back on payments (you’ll pay 99% interest again….).
+Truth: Borrowing against your house (HELOC’s, line of equity, etc.) is like a cash advance on your credit card.
+And banks love when you refinance because it sets the clock back on payments (you’ll be back to every payment being 99% interest and 1% principle).

 Related Reading: Is a 401k Worth It?